|

 historic 'hotels', one of which houses the Picasso Museum (see

-below).
-The area has plenty of restaurants, bars and nightlife,
+The area has an abundance of good restaurants, bars and nightlife, and a

-old main street Rue des Rosiers there are a handful of Jewish
+old main street Rue des Rosiers there are a few Jewish

 eateries ranging from falafel take-aways to popular restaurants.